-Easy, fun, left trending climbing at the start leads straight up through a right facing type feature to a very bouldery crux above the second bolt.
+Easy, fun, left trending climbing at the start leads straight up through a right facing type feature to a very bouldery crux (V6) around and above the second bolt.
 Climb straight up through the crux to the horizontal break- up higher you will eventually move left past the rounded arete and into the left facing corner feature.
 Finish the route by exiting out the right side of the big roof and clipping the chains above.
 Expect shallow two finger pockets with cranker moves at the crux and a bit of pump management above.
-Solid at 12c.

 Sixth route from the left.
 Start by traversing left from the ground up to the first bolt by the sand-lense huecos.